waylaidwanderer/node-chatgpt-api/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/waylaidwanderer/node-chatgpt-api/blob/main/LICENSE)
 [![GitHub Repo stars](https://img.shields.io/github/stars/waylaidwanderer/node-chatgpt-api)](https://github.com/waylaidwanderer/node-chatgpt-api/)

 This is an implementation of [ChatGPT](https://chat.openai.com/chat) using the official ChatGPT raw model, `text-chat-davinci-002`.
-This model name `text-chat-davinci-002-20230126` was briefly leaked while I was  inspecting the network requests made by the official ChatGPT website, and I discovered that it works with the [OpenAI API](https://beta.openai.com/docs/api-reference/completions). **Usage of this model currently does not cost any credits.**
+The model name `text-chat-davinci-002-20230126` was briefly leaked while I was  inspecting the network requests made by the official ChatGPT website, and I discovered that it works with the [OpenAI API](https://beta.openai.com/docs/api-reference/completions). **Usage of this model currently does not cost any credits.**

 As far as I'm aware, I was the first one who discovered this, and usage of the model has since been implemented in libraries like [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT).